 If you fall and can’t get up, your voice may not travel very far.
 Your bug-in location might have thick, insulated walls; there could be wind or heavy rain outside, or you might simply be too far from the next room.
 In situations like this, shouting for help doesn’t always work.

 A simple metal whistle solves that problem.
-It takes very little strength to blow, and the sound carries much farther than a human voice.
 A few sharp blasts can travel across the house, through open windows, or out into the yard where someone might be working.

 Make sure you keep it somewhere you can reach without getting up.
 It’s best to leave it on your nightstand or keep it on a cord around your neck during the day.
 The important thing is that you never have to search for it.